What Does No-Fault Insurance Mean?

 These benefits are first-party or policyholder benefits and may also be referred to as Personal Injury Protection coverage or “PIP” for short.
 This coverage is mandatory in most No-Fault states.

-There are currently 12 states that have No-Fault insurance with benefits ranging from $3,000 in medical expense (Utah) to unlimited medical benefits (Michigan).
+As of 2021, there are currently 12 states and one U.S. territory that have No-Fault insurance with benefits ranging from $3,000 in medical expense (Utah) to unlimited medical benefits (Michigan).

 If you have any questions about your insurance coverage, contact your Independent Insurance Agent.